sashaweiss/dotfiles/README.md

 ## Download and install
 These dotfiles will assume that they live at `~/dotfiles` - changing this will require adjusting the `$DOTFILES` environment variable set in the first line of `zsh/zshrc.symlink`.

 On Linux, run `./install/on_linux` for a complete, automatic install process (asks for sudo once at the beginning).
 Tested on Ubuntu 16.04, running with `bash`.
+(Currently does not install `rust`.)

 Alternatively (either Linux or Mac), run install scripts individually, as listed below.
 This can be a more tailored approach (I like my setup, doesn't mean you do), and can help diagnose a failing script-install.